wasn-eu/CubeCell_Database/README.md

 # (c) by <img src="https://github.com/wasn-eu/CubeCell_Getting_Started/raw/master/images/wasn_logo.png" width=70>

+# THIS REPOSITORY WILL NOT BE UPDATED ANYMORE.
+THE DATABASE IS NOW INCLUDED IN THE CONFIGURATOR.

 Database for all CubeCell settings.

 The Index of the Database is the CubeCell ChipID.